Please like and subscribe if you enjoyed the video! It would help us a lot.

 One of Zidoo’s main selling points is the integration of the Home Theater 2.0 poster wall application.
 In a similar fashion to KODI, Zapitti and Yadis, it scans your (selected) folders for films and TV shows and results in a most impressive poster wall with details on each specific title, actors and film contributors.

 Options exist to change the main cover and background photos of each film.
 There many filters with which you can short out the end result.
 Genre, Alphabetically, Resolution, Year etc. The information shown for each title is rich and very impressive.
-In case some file are not recognised properly, you can add them manually.
+In case some file are not recognized properly, you can add them manually.
 We do miss a trailer section for each movie, but it would be hard to implement since You-Tube is not installed on the device.

 The new launcher and the flagship grade profile of the Zidoo X20 sets the most recognizable operating system at a secondary role.
 It is still there but is not shown unless you want to.
 Google’s Play store and You-Tube are not pre-installed.
 You will be able to install (almost) any application with the side-load method.
 From all the well-known apps, only Google Chrome is available.
 Mind that there is no option to create application shortcuts to the main screen.
 You only get to launch the app immediately after boot.
 The clean profile of the main launcher is something that Zidoo should have done a long time ago.
 No distractions with crowded tiles and saturated images/colors this time.
 Just basic, flawless performance and browsing.